flintlib/flint/doc/source/mpn_extras.rst

     Return the normalized length of `y` if `y \ge 0` and `y` fits into `n` limbs.
 Otherwise, return `-1`.
     `y` may alias `x_1` but is not allowed to alias `x_2`.

+.. function:: mp_limb_t flint_mpn_mulhigh_n(mp_ptr rp, mp_srcptr xp, mp_srcptr yp, mp_size_t n)

+    Sets *{rp, n}* to the "high part" of *{xp, n}* times *{yp, n}* and returns the *n*-th least significant limb, in the sense that the multiplication of the *n - 1* lower limbs are never accounted for.
+Hence, the multiplication is typically non-exact for sizes larger than one.
+The highest error is *n + 2* ULP in the returned limb.

+    .. note:: This function may not exist on processors not supporting the ADX instruction set.

 Divisibility
 --------------------------------------------------------------------------------